Coronavirus Information for Campus Community

 College Operating status

-The College has transitioned to distance learning, and the main campus remains closed to visitors indefinitely.
-Some support services are available to students at the main campus and extension centers.
+The College has transitioned to distance learning, and the main campus and extension centers are CLOSED indefinitely.

 We will continue to update this page as information changes.